Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Mitigating the Impact of Delay

 relies on coordinate-wise scaling.
 As demonstrated in \cref{sec:analysis}, this scaling becomes ineffective when the Hessian eigenbasis is misaligned with the standard basis, causing delayed gradients to introduce significant noise into the optimization process.
 The core idea of \solution{} is to mitigate the impact of delay by taking an optimization step in the basis-aligned coordinate system $\tilde{w}=\gU^\top w$:

 where $\gU$ is a rotation matrix whose columns are estimated eigenvectors of the Hessian.
 Projecting the update back onto the original space gives

 Crucially, when $\gU$ perfectly aligns with the Hessian eigenbasis, the Hessian eigenbasis in the rotated space matches exactly with the standard coordinate basis.
 By ensuring that adaptive scaling is applied in the basis-aligned space, \solution{} restores the efficacy of curvature-aware adaptivity and mitigates the adverse effects of gradient delay.
+Detailed derivation of \cref{section4:eq:rotated2} is given in \cref{app:adam_rotation_equi}.

 The full procedure of \solution{} for a weight matrix $W \in \mathbb{R}^{m \times n}$ is detailed in \cref{algo:adam_basis_rotation}.
 To mitigate the prohibitive computational and memory costs for computing $\gU$ in \cref{section4:eq:rotated2}, \solution{} adopts two structural assumptions on the Hessian: (i) block-diagonality and (ii) Kronecker factorization.
 The former assumes a block-diagonal Hessian, enabling matrix-wise rotation rather than rotating the entire parameter space at once.
 This assumption is empirically supported in Transformer \citep{zhang2024transformers, zhang2024adam, abreu2025potential}.
 The latter allows the rotation matrix $\mathcal{U}_W \in \R^{mn \times mn}$ to be factorized into $U \in \R^{m \times m}$ and $V \in \R^{n \times n}$, making the rotation computationally tractable for large models \citep{martens2015optimizing, gupta2018shampoo, vyas2024soap}.
 Together with infrequent basis updates, \solution{} remains efficient at scale.